siam1234-Brand/Delivery-Management-System_cSharp-Project/README.md

 Open the project in Visual Studio.

-Restore the SQL Server database using the provided .sql script.
+Restore the SQL Server database using the provided smsSystem.bak.

 Configure the connection string in DbHelper.cs.